COUPLES COUNSELING SACRAMENTO

 Our approach is rooted in the latest relationship science and works for one main reason: the possibility to rewire any brain through our innate ability for neuroplasticity (2).
 In short, our brains have a tremendous capacity for change, so as we learn to use new tools of communication between couples, we change how we understand and think of our partner.

 Because all relationships act as a system, when one person changes, the other relations in their family change in reaction (3).
 When both partners change how they think of themselves and their relationship, the relationship can feel rewarding and self-sustaining.

 Emotionally Focused Therapy helps you break the damaging cycles in your relationship.

-I draw heavily on ETF for my therapy.
-One major component of how EFT helps couples is based on the idea that people crave love and security.
-In fact, the part of the brain where love originates is very close to the area that controls breathing—thus, in many ways, love is life.
-When we feel that our love is threatened we get fearful and go into a “fight or flight” response.
+Our couples counseling draws heavily on Emotionally Focused Therapy (EFT).
+A major component of how EFT helps couples is based on the premise that what humans crave most is love and security.
+In fact, the part of the brain where love originates is very close to the area that controls breathing—thus, in many ways, love is akin to life.
+It makes sense then that when we feel that our love is threatened, we get fearful and go into a “fight or flight” response.

 Couples Therapy is safe, confidential and effective.

 Couples therapy is a delicate balancing act.
 We can often feel nervous to lay it all out on the table, or might be afraid that our therapist will choose a side.
 The truth is, both partners see the world in different ways and each of your experiences is valid.